The Vignacourt name, has been written in many ways over the centuries, such as that of Wignacourt belonging to the knights.

 His father John owned lands at Beauvais city in Picardy, street Saint-Pierre, near the cathedral.
 There are a few meters away, the Wignacourt Street (next to the gym room).

-He was a builder.
-He fortified the island of Malta against pirates attacks.
+He was a builder, he fortified the island of Malta against pirates attacks.
+He built a precious aqueduct intended to conduct water from an abundant source, from the city of Malta to the city of Valletta, opposite the palace of the Grand Masters.
+The construction of this structure started in 1611, took place over 5 years with the participation of more than 600 workers.
 He was buried in the chapel of the language of France to Malta in 1622.
 Alof's brother is also buried in Malta.

 The direct line of Alof (descendant of Simon Wignacourt) died out in the 19th century.
 One of his descendants lived in Paris in the hotel called "Wignacourt Hotel", a few years later this place was occupied by the Belgian Embassy...